nheijmans/malzoo/README.md

 [ ] Add the ClamAV module (Works as a seperate tool right now as it increases the time per sample)

 #Credit
 Special thanks goes to the Viper project (http://viper.li).
-I learned alot about how to automated malware analyse by this project.
+I learned alot about how to automate malware analyse by this project.
-Also a big thanks to all the developers of the modules and software used for making it available for everyone to use.
+Also a big thanks to all the developers of the modules and software used and making it available for everyone to use.

 # License
 This project is released under the GPL 2.0 License.
-See the LICENSE.txt for details.
+See the LICENSE for details.